AVoss84/bhad/README.md

 2.)
 Train the model using discrete data.

-For convenience these two steps can be wrapped up via a scikit-learn pipeline (optionally).
+For convenience these two steps can be wrapped up via a scikit-learn pipeline (optional).

 ```python
 from bhad.model import BHAD